vehutech/100DaysOfPython/Day_49/day_49.md

 7. **Session Persistence** - Like keeping track of orders even when customers step away

 ### How It Works:
-Just like in our kitchen analogy, when a customer (user) visits your website, Django creates a session (like starting a new order ticket).
+Just like in our analogy, when a customer (user) visits your website, Django creates a session (like starting a new order ticket).
 As they browse products and add items to their cart, the information is stored in the session (like writing items on the order ticket).
 The cart persists as they navigate around your site, and they can always return to see their cart contents (like checking their order ticket).

 ### Testing Your Cart:
 1. Run your Django server: `python manage.py runserver`